Ufonose/tradingview-to-discord-alerts/README.md

 ### 📊 Include Symbol Info
 Shows the trading symbol (AAPL, TSLA, EURUSD, etc.) in notifications.
 Helpful for identifying which asset the trade is for.

+### 🕐 Include Time
+Displays the execution time in New York timezone (Eastern Time) for all trade notifications.
+Time is shown in 24-hour format (HH:MM:SS) and automatically adjusts for daylight saving time.

 ### 📸 Include Screenshots
 Automatically captures TradingView chart screenshots when trades execute.